XiaoliangJiang/Final-Project/README.md

 |Simulation 3 | Bet ratios|     Rounds  |   Strategies|**Rules**     |

-1. In the simulation 1, we conducted 1000 times of simulations with 2000 rounds per simulation, a bet to initial balance ratio of ^^^%, Traditional Payoff Rules only, and returned outcomes with the following strategies:
+1. In the simulation 1, we conducted 1000 times of simulations with 2000 rounds per simulation, a bet to initial balance ratio, Traditional Payoff Rules only, and returned outcomes with the following strategies:
     1) gamblers always bet on Player;
     2) gamblers always bet on Banker;
     3) gamblers always bet on Tie;